LBPUnion/ProjectLighthouse/README.md

 Please understand that while this license gives you freedom to do pretty much anything you would want to do, including allowing you to run your instance,
-**this doesn't mean we are obligated to support you or your instance**.
+**this does not mean we are obligated to provide support to you or your instance**.
 When you set up an instance of Project Lighthouse, you are entirely on your own.

 ### Sony is not related nor liable.